nayeonk/itpwebdev/notes-and-assignments/notes/104/study-guide.md

 ### Exam Information

-WRITTEN: Monday, October 12 from 6 - 6:50 p.m. in KAP160 on paper
+WRITTEN: Monday, February 29 from 6 - 6:50 p.m. in KAP160 on paper

-PRACTICAL: Monday, October 12 from 7 - 8:30 p.m. in KAP160 on a computer
+PRACTICAL: Monday, February 29 from 7 - 8:30 p.m. in KAP160 on a computer

 * Both exams are **NO NOTES**, no books, no web resources, no using past assignments/labs, etc.
 * You WILL need to have memorized HTML tags and their attributes